ayushmangarg2003/profile/README.md

 https://ayushmangarg2003.github.io/profile/

 ## Note:
-This project is not complete and I don't plan to complete it so you can view my latest projects and stop seeing this
+This project is not complete and I don't plan to complete it .
+I just made it so that I can learn how to give glass effect in CSS